 Home to plenty of delicious cheeses, Toons Bridge operate in West Cork and make their own cheeses, with a focus on Mediterranean cheeses – think Halloumi, Scamorza and of course, Mozzarella, AKA the cheese with the most oozing potential.
 Grab a Caprese toastie at their shop in Dublin 4 and delight in their homemade Mozzarella, for what’s sure to be a very satisfying cheese pull.

-Dublin’s favourite pasta and small plates spot, Sprezzatura serves affordable, innovative dishes in both their Camden Market and Rathmines locations.
+Dublin’s favourite pasta and small plates spot, Sprezzatura serves affordable, innovative dishes.
 Their additions to the Dublin cheese pulls?
 Four cheese arancini, plus their gooey fonduta.
 Everyone loves arancini – they’re deep-fried balls of joy!
 Adding four cheeses into the mix guarantees an impressive cheese pull that will certainly wow you.
 Sprezzatura’s fonduta is best enjoyed by dipping their Tartine sourdough bread and delighting in what’s sure to be a cheesy good time.
+We have to give a shoutout to their Toonsbridge Straciatella, which is literally just a bowl of cheese.
+You can’t go wrong!

-Another spot dedicated to the art of the cheese toastie, Griolladh started out at festivals before moving to their now permanent locations on Thomas Street and inside Arnotts.
+Another spot dedicated to the art of the cheese toastie, Griolladh started out at festivals before moving to their now permanent locations around the city centre.
 A mishmash of textures, flavours, and electric pink garlic dip, whatever toastie you choose, you’ll be guaranteed satisfaction.
 If you’re looking for an extra special sandwich, you must try their Beefo – 12-hour cooked brisket, topped with its cooking jus and a house pastrami spice – sounds incredible.

 With a carefully curated selection of cheeses, Loose Canon is a sure-fire spot to get some delicious cheese toasties.
 A wine and cheese bar at its core, you can elevate your experience by pairing your toastie with one of the wines from their extensive, and impressive, selection.
 Nothing truly sounds better than a charcuterie board, a glass of wine and… a gooey cheese toastie.

 We won’t mention the obvious – the cheese pull contender is not Paulie’s pizza, it’s Paulie’s Pizza’s fried mozzarella bocconcini.
 Although the pizza is cheesy, these bocconcini are balls of deep fried cheese AKA cheese pull heaven.
 Once again, we are advocates for fried cheese, and mozzarella is the perfect cheese for the job.
-If you’re heading to Paulie’s for these balls of goodness, be sure to grab a slice or two of their inviting pizza, as you’ll certainly be impressed.
+If you’re heading to Paulie’s for these balls of goodness, be sure to order their pizza (you can’t not!), as you’ll certainly be impressed.

 I’m a Palestinian who grew up in Cyprus and moved to Dublin in 2013, so I’ve had a mishmash of different cultures and cuisines surrounding me my whole life.
 I’m an avid foodie, and after realising that life as a lawyer was not for me, I studied media and became a radio host for Dublin City FM.
 I’m now writing for TheTaste full time, but I also have my own food blog where you can find a mixture of restaurant reviews and the occasional recipe.
 I talk a lot about being Palestinian; to be honest, I talk a lot in general.
 That’s why I did radio!